 Membership is open to individuals who are approved by the trustees.

-(a) The trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Society to refuse the application.
+(a) The trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Charity to refuse the application.

 The trustees must inform the applicant in writing of the reasons for the refusal within 21 days of the decision.